horacio9a/streamlink-bongacams/README.md

 ![alt screenshot](./screenshot.jpg)

-If you don't want to keep track of a specific model, then you can use `bongacams2.py` which has play option and it is possible to use the same script window to start many models.
+If you don't want to keep track of a specific model, then you can use `bongacams2.py` which has many options and it is possible to use the same script window to start many models.

 ![alt screenshot](./screenshot2.jpg)